Members of Parliament

 Elected Members

 In GRCs, political parties field a team of between 3 and 6 candidates.
 At least one candidate in the team must belong to a minority race.
 This requirement ensures that parties contesting the elections in GRCs are multi-racial so that minority races will be represented in Parliament.
-There were 17 GRCs and 14 SMCs in the 2020 General Election.
+There will be 18 GRCs and 15 SMCs in the upcoming 2025 General Election.

 Non-Constituency Members